 Why does this happen?
 I’m not quite sure.
-I’ve noticed it often happens when I check in very late, presumably because by at this time they know what their occupancy is for the night and what rooms they can give away for free.
+I’ve noticed it often happens when I check in very late, presumably because at this time they know what their occupancy is for the night and what rooms they can give away for free.
 Also, I notice it happens when reception isn’t busy, probably because the hotel is half empty and they have a lot of spare rooms.

 Book the less popular hotels and new hotels, as they’re usually not as busy as the popular chains.
 But really, just be nice.
-The people at reception definitely have the power to give free upgrades, so if they like you you’ll probably get one.
+The people at reception have the power to give free upgrades, so if they like you you’ll probably get one.

 Check the hostel or hotel’s direct website

 One last tip.
 Before you book, make sure you check the website of the actual hostel/hotel.
 To do this, simply Google the hotel’s name and their direct website should come up.
 Sometimes (but rarely) the price will be cheaper if you book direct.

 Here’s a quick example of the process you might go through when booking your hotel.
 As an example, we’ll use a hotel I’ve actually stayed at before – Skyy Hotel in Bangkok.
 These guys actually gave me a free upgrade when I stayed with them, so I’m going to give them this free plug on my blog 🙂